ricardodpcosta/CFDLab/CONTRIBUTING.md

 * Enhancement of documentation.
 * Resolution of issues.

-The simplest route is to check the contact details in the `README.md` file and **send an email with your suggestions and proposals**.
+The simplest route is to check the contact details in the `README.md` file and **send an email with your ideas and suggestions**.
 Alternatively, you can always follow the usual GitHub route described below.

 ---